polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/build-a-blockchain/simulate-a-network.md

 ## Prerequisites

 - Installed and configured Rust on your system.
-For detailed instructions on installing Rust and setting up your development environment, refer to the [Installation]() guide.
+Refer to the [Installation]() guide for detailed instructions on installing Rust and setting up your development environment.
 - Completed the [Build a Local Blockchain](#build-a-local-blockchain) guide and have the [Polkadot-SDK Solochain Template](https://github.com/paritytech/polkadot-sdk-solochain-template){target=\_blank} installed on your local machine.

 ## Start the First Blockchain Node